-Coeur d’Alene only gets better from the water.
-Take an unforgettable 40-minute lake cruise across the calm waters of Lake Coeur d’Alene.
+Take an unforgettable 40-minute lake cruise across the calm waters of Lake Coeur d’Alene while sipping on on a hot chocolate.
 The 1.5 million twinkling holiday lights are only more stunning from the lake.

 Kids will love the visit with Santa Claus and his elves at his waterfront toy workshop.
 Kids under 6 are FREE!
 More information here (208) 292-5670 or online.

 Explore The Charming City With Music & Art Walks

 Downtown Coeur d’Alene local businesses host fantastic music performances on the fourth Friday of each month from January through March.

 The music walks are from 5:00 pm to 9:00 pm where you can explore downtown businesses turned concert venues and sample music from local artists.

 Along with the music are the Art Walks which happen on the second Friday of each month from April through December.
 All of the participating businesses are open extended hours and street parking is free for 2 hours.
 Visit www.coeurdalene.org for more information.

 Triple Play Family Fun Park (Fun For The Whole Family)